-Here are the things we get asked most often about dogs and pets at Queensberry Bay. .
+Here are the things we get asked most often about dogs and pets at Queensberry Bay Holiday Park:

-Yes – but see below re numbers and dog friendly units.
+Yes – please see below regarding numbers and our holiday park’s dog friendly units.

 We didn’t actually plan though to become an informal sanctuary for waifs and strays – but that’s how it’s ended up!

 As for dogs and cats – we welcome both on the park (subject of course to not allowing pets on the dangerous dogs list or known to have inter personal issues) and we welcome dogs into specific self-catering and glamping units.

 We can’t take cats or other pets in our letting units because of the increased effect of allergies for other guests and damage caused (usually by scratching).

 Yes – it’s called the beach!

 No, seriously, we say that the land behind the park is our dog walk area and we don’t get hung up on walking areas or leads.

 Apart from the dangerous and anti-social dogs restriction we have some basic common sense rules:

 And the beach is a great place to explore.
 Our mongrel, Wombat, even takes new pets down to the shore to show them the ropes… strange but true!